The Snare of the Abyss

 Long night ?”
 Argo asked.
 The guard chuckled like someone caught in a lie.

-“Third overnight shift in a row.
-Nothing but ghosts and self-reflections in the night work.
+“Third overnight shift in a row—nothing but ghosts and self-reflections in the night work.
 The man confessed.
-Argo couldn’t help but feel a twinge of sadness looking at the man now.
+Argo couldn’t help but feel a twinge of sadness at the sight of the man now.
 Unsure of how to proceed, Argo pivoted.

 “I uh..
 I’m looking for Dr. Shev.
 I was told to meet her here, but I guess I’m a little early.”